Sylius/Sylius/docs/getting-started-with-sylius/custom-business-logic.rst

 .. note::

-    The ``localeCode`` value is optional in body of pickup cart.
-This means that if you won't provide it, the default locale from channel will be used.
+    The ``localeCode`` value is optional in the body of cart pickup.
+This means that if you won't provide it, the default locale from the channel will be used.

 This should return a response with ``tokenValue`` which we would need for the next API calls: